One common question I’ve heard a lot of people ask is, “Why does healthy food taste bad?”

 Why do healthy foods taste so bad, and unhealthy foods taste so good?

 Here are three reasons why unhealthy foods taste so good:

 They are biologically addictive

-Potato chips, doughnuts, biscuits, fries, and cakes are all junk foods that have something in common.
+Potato chips, donuts, biscuits, fries, and cakes are all junk foods that have something in common.

-Therefore, they had to eat to store fat, and this had to be pleasurable to make the process less worrisome.
+Therefore, they had to eat to store fat, and this had to be pleasurable to encourage us to eat more than we actually needed.

-The bottom line is that we’re biologically wired to eat foods that make us feel good.
+The bottom line is – we’re biologically wired to eat foods that make us feel good.

 In other words, foods that release the feel-good hormone known as dopamine.

 Well, you guessed right… those foods which are high in carbs and fats.